yzdxs/learn-anything/readme.md

 - Or the order with how material should be tackled should be different?
 - Or you wish some other topic was covered that is not currently included?

+There are 43 nodes in the [main mind map](https://my.mindnode.com/KdeMPbxs8KPixsa5YUq5cphqJnQg81vpHaXcDX2i#-48.5,-680.3,0), each representing a topic of research.

-Each topic from these mind maps has a [dedicated issue page](https://github.com/nikitavoloboev/knowledge-map/issues?q=is%3Aopen+is%3Aissue+label%3Astudy-plan).
-So if for example, you think that [computer science mind map](https://my.mindnode.com/QKWtVCHyuwbZnuxdtzZhXxs4wp8St7GeiLbKMzQU#803.3,-239.9,2) should use a different resource for learning the subject, you can [say it here](https://github.com/nikitavoloboev/knowledge-map/issues/424).
+Each topic has a [dedicated issue page](https://github.com/nikitavoloboev/knowledge-map/issues?q=is%3Aopen+is%3Aissue+label%3A%22main+study+plan%22) which you can help improve.

+If for example, you think that [computer science mind map](https://my.mindnode.com/QKWtVCHyuwbZnuxdtzZhXxs4wp8St7GeiLbKMzQU#680.4,-273.5,2) should use a different resource for learning the subject, you can [say it here](https://github.com/nikitavoloboev/knowledge-map/issues/430).
-I use GitHub issues in a unique way where there is an issue for all the topics one can possibly help improve on.
-[Here](https://github.com/nikitavoloboev/knowledge-map/labels) is a list of labels that are available.
-I mark issues that are in real need of contribution [as 'valuable'](https://github.com/nikitavoloboev/knowledge-map/issues?q=is%3Aopen+is%3Aissue+label%3Avaluable).

 Please take a look and see how and where you can help. 💙

 You can also [make a search](http://i.imgur.com/vLk6PaZ.png) for what topic you want to contribute to.